jbogard/ContosoUniversityDotNetCore-Pages/README.md

-# ContosoUniversity on ASP.NET Core with Full .NET Framework
+# ContosoUniversity on ASP.NET Core 2.0 on .NET Core and Razor Pages

 Contoso University, the way I would write it.

-To run, create a database "ContosoUniversity" and run the SchemaAndData.sql script against it.
-Modify the connection string in appsettings and go!
+To run, execute the build script (`Build.ps1`).
+Open the solution and run!

 ## Things demonstrated

 - CQRS and MediatR
 - AutoMapper
-- Feature folders and vertical slices
+- Vertical slice architecture
+- Razor Pages
+- Fluent Validation
 - HtmlTags
-- Entity Framework 6
+- Entity Framework Core